google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ### The result

 If the server is already running, you can refresh the page to see your changes.
-Otherwise, run `npm run start` to start the server.
+Otherwise, run `npm start` to start the server.
 Once the server is running, click on the `Loops` entry in your browser and drag out a repeat block.
 The resulting block will use the same values already defined in the base `Blockly.blockRendering.Renderer`.

 ![Screenshot of a renderer with an appearance matching the base renderer.](./custom_renderer.png)